openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public func toArray(): Array<T>
 ```

-Function: Returns an array containing all elements in this linked list, maintaining the same order as the linked list.
+Function: Returns an array containing all elements of this linked list in the same order.

 Return Value: